 PHOTOS | SPONSORS | RESULTS

-Third Annual LPC Tri: Swim in, Ride on and Run out!
-The LPC Triathlon, part of the 70s/80s-themed USAT Retro series, is the perfect event in which to challenge one’s self, regardless of competition experience athletic prowess.
+The LPC Triathlon retro themed throwback races is the perfect event in which to challenge one’s self, regardless of competition experience athletic prowess.
 Held upon the beautiful grounds of Leila Patterson Center in Fletcher, NC, it features a 200 yard pool swim, a 17.5 mile bike on quiet country roads, and a rolling 5k run with an on-track finale in which to summon your mighty kick to the tape!
 Both individuals and relay teams are encouraged to join in, and you don’t have to be a three-sport athlete to participate.
 In the LPC Triathlon Team Competition, you can opt for the sport of your choosing, and just swim, bike, or run as part of a team.
 While LPC events are timed, and your results will be made available after the event, we emphasize participation over competition.
+Splash N’ Dash courses for kids means even budding athletes can participate in the throwback thrills!
 This is meant to be a great time for everyone: participants, volunteers and supporters alike!

 Celebrating the retro spirit of triathlon’s early roots in the 1970s, participants are encouraged to wear retro-themed attire (sweatbands, high-top socks and shorty track shorts, perhaps?) to heighten the focus on participant fun rather than competition.” — Karen Chavez, Girls Gone Outdoors, Asheville Citizen Times

 While you’re registering your spot in the races, why don’t you place your order for a 2015 Custom Retro Race Tee?

 (picture is from 2014 for example, graphics and colors of final tee and ink may vary)

 MISSED GETTING YOUR 2014 TEE?
 CONTACT US, AND WE’LL MAIL YOU ONE!